 No seizure, no side-effects goal

-Once a referral is made to the program, Husain’s team prioritizes getting patients evaluated quickly.
-“Epilepsy is a long-term condition, but we want to help patients resolve uncontrolled seizures or unwanted side-effects as soon possible.”
+Once a referral is made to the program, Husain, Frauscher, and the team prioritize getting patients evaluated quickly.
+“Epilepsy is a long-term condition, but we want to help patients resolve uncontrolled seizures or unwanted side-effects as soon as possible.”